AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 * 2a.
 No donors match the search name.
     * Use case ends.

 * 3a.
-Donor ID is invalid.
+Donor Index is invalid.
     * 3a1.
 BloodNet shows an error message.
     * Use case returns to step 3.

 * 5a.
-Donation ID is invalid.
+Donation Record ID is invalid.
     * 5a1.
 BloodNet shows an error message.
       Use case returns to step 5.